 This game in 2022 was bad—the Commodores rolled into Honolulu and eviscerated the ‘Bows, 63-10.
 It confirmed that Hawai’i was bad, and in fact told us nothing about Vandy, who went 5-7 (2-6) after tripping into late-season wins over Kentucky and Florida.

 Hope springs eternal, and I will never count out Hawai’i in a football game.
-Sure, this one’s likely a 2:30pm special on ESPN2 or ESPNU, but I will be one of the DOZENS watching.
+Sure, this one’s hidden away on SEC Network, but I will be one of the DOZENS flipping back to watch it.

-As long as it doesn’t conflict with the best action of the day...
+But that’s because it conflicts with the best action of the day...

 1. UMass Minutemen at New Mexico State Aggies